 Frequently Asked Questions (FAQs) for ‘Can Water Softener Salt Melt Ice?’

-1. Can water softener salt really melt ice?
+1. Can you use water softener salt to melt ice?

 2. How does water softener salt melt ice?